nvajay2002/analytical-dashboard-nvajay/README.md

 # analytical-dashboard-nvajay <br/>
 Name: N V AJAY <br/>
 Roll Number: 22A <br/>
-Read me File for Analytical Dashboard on Statewise Road Accidents and Persons Killed/Injured : This dashboard is created using R shiny.
+Please Refresh the dashboard if the graphs are not visible. there may be some lag.<br/> Read me File for Analytical Dashboard on Statewise Road Accidents and Persons Killed/Injured : This dashboard is created using R shiny.
 Link for dashboard: https://nvajay.shinyapps.io/dashboard/ <br/>
 Repositry: This repositry includes 5 files global.R, UI.R, server.R and Report.pdf.
 First 3 files are to support dashboard while 4th report file contains comprehensive anlysis of data and 5th i.e. xls file contains data used. <br/>
 Summary of Dashboard: First tab i.e. Data tab covers summary of data.
 Second Tab i.e. Visualization tab covers interactive graphs and third tab i.e. Analysis tab covers ANOVA tests to check if Accidents, Persons Killed/Injured have risen over the years. <br/>